 The university's strategic planning process calls for academic units to align their own strategic goals to the university's overarching strategic plan.
-This is accomplished through establishing "Wildly Important Goals (WIGs)."
+This alignment is accomplished by establishing "Wildly Important Goals (WIGs)."
 Weekly WIG meetings focus on measuring outcomes and developing strategies related to positively influencing those outcomes.
-Progress on WIGs is communicated to all constituencies through a "scoreboard" posted for public viewing.
-WIG results are also communicated to the administration and the Office of Institutional Assessment in writing.
+Progression on WIGs is communicated to all constituencies through a scoreboard posted for public viewing.
+WIG results are also communicated to the university administration and the Office of Institutional Assessment in writing.
 Wildly Important Goals have been created for the School of Teacher Education, using the same goals for all five of its programs: Early Childhood, Elementary Education, Secondary Math, Social Studies and English.